-- All USDA agencies and employees need training on how to fulfill the requirements of government-to-government consultation.
-The Office of Tribal Relations should lead on that training, and it should be required for all USDA employees who will attend a consultation or work with Tribal Nations. - The policy initially required an initial round of education in 2010 in addition to "[a]dditional training and education" provided to "senior managerial staff and senior policy staff at the local/field office level."
-USDA should require all staff to undergo basic training on the government-to-government relationship, to make those training materials public so they can be commented on and improved by Tribal Nation comment, and to ensure additional training occurs for those positions most commonly involved in tribal consultation. - Fulfill the current policy's Commitment to have an internal Working Group on Tribal Consultation and Collaboration.
+All USDA agencies and employees need training on how to fulfill the requirements of government-to-government consultation.
+The Office of Tribal Relations should lead on that training, and it should be required for all USDA employees who will attend a consultation or work with Tribal Nations.
+The policy initially required an initial round of education in 2010 in addition to "[a]dditional training and education" provided to "senior managerial staff and senior policy staff at the local/field office level."
+USDA should require all staff to undergo basic training on the government-to-government relationship, to make those training materials public so they can be commented on and improved by Tribal Nation comment, and to ensure additional training occurs for those positions most commonly involved in tribal consultation.

+USDA must also fulfill the current policy's Commitment to have an internal Working Group on Tribal Consultation and Collaboration.
 Fulfill the policy's commitment to "create a new internal Working Group on Tribal Consultation and Collaboration" with "representatives from all USDA agencies (each agency and mission area represented)" to "work across the Department to monitor and advises the Secretary and Office of Tribal Relations regarding ongoing needs in relation to tribal consultation, programs and services."
-Be transparent about who is on the Working Group and what its role is. - Require reporting after all consultation sessions.
+This requires the agency to be transparent about who is on the Working Group and what its role is.

+Reporting must be required after all consultation sessions.
 The current policy discusses reporting requirements with respect to internal reporting and reporting to other government agencies, but is silent on reporting to Tribal Nations other than the reports that are made public to everyone.
 USDA should develop a mechanism and appropriate policies for reporting on all tribal consultations in a timely manner.
-These reports should summarize what took place, how tribal input has been resolved, and what the next steps -- if any -- in the consultation process look like.
-These reports should also allow Tribal Nation feedback, including questions on items that need further clarification. - Mechanism for Violation of Policies.
+These reports should summarize what took place, how tribal input has been resolved, and what the next steps-if any-in the consultation process look like.
+These reports should also allow Tribal Nation feedback, including questions on items that need further clarification.

+There must also be mechanisms for violation of USDA's consultation policies.
 The plan currently is silent on what action Tribal Nations can take if they believe that the consultation policy has been violated by USDA.
 Create a mechanism and appropriate policies to ensure there is a reporting mechanism for violations of the USDA consultation policy, including the ability to file a report indicating a Tribal Nation's belief that consultation should have triggered but did not under USDA's internal policies.
-To the extent possible under law, create remedies for possible violations.
-Be transparent about how the process is supposed to function.
+To the extent possible under law, create remedies for possible violations and be transparent about how the process is supposed to function.

+2. Tribal Consultation on USDA Barriers and Solutions

+a.
+Trade, Food Security, and Safety

+i.
 Animal and Plant Health Inspection Service (APHIS)